ruidongl/GetKeysExpiration/README.md

 # GetKeysExpiration

 Utility for scanning Azure Cache for Redis instances and reporting keys without expirations (TTL = -1).
+Each reported entry includes the hours elapsed since the key was last accessed, and (optionally) a preview of the key's value.

 ## Prerequisites
 - .NET 9.0 SDK or later